c-biancone/cjbRISC/README.md

 2. Set ModelSim-Altera as the EDA tool simulation environment and make sure `cjbRISC_HMMIOP_v_tb.v` is set as the testbench to compile.

 3. To select the program to run, navigate to the <a href="https://github.com/c-biancone/cjbRISC/tree/main/programs">programs</a> directory and copy the desired program to <a href="https://github.com/c-biancone/cjbRISC/tree/main/cjbRISC_Quartus">cjbRISC_Quartus</a>.
-Change `Line 86` in <a href="https://github.com/c-biancone/cjbRISC/blob/main/verilog_RISC/cjb_PM_HMMIOP_v.v">cjb_PM_HMMIOP_v</a> to include the name of the correct program.
+Change `Line 86` in `cjb_PM_HMMIOP_v` to include the name of the correct program.

 4. To run only a simulation, set the top-level entity to `cjbRISC_HMMIOP_V.v` and run the Analysis and Synthesis.
 Once this is done, navigate to Tools > Run Simulation Tool > RTL Simulation.

 5. To compile for hardware implementation, be sure to set the correct pin assignments for your FPGA.
 Set the top-level entity to `cjbRISC_HMMIOP_v.v` or `cjbRISC_HMMIOP_v_FPGA.v` if clock division is needed.
 Once this is complete the FPGA can be programmed and the CPU will run.

 ##### Note:
 * Lines 253 and 266 of `cjbRISC_HMMIOP_CU.v` determine which addresses of the Memory-Mapped I/O will also output on the store instruction.
-This needs to be at least the last 4 of the 1024 memory addresses, so change this to at most `0x3FC`.
+This needs to be at least the last 4 of the 1024 memory addresses, so change this value in the condition to at most `0x3FC`.

 ## Future